The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 3. Shipping duration

-Tip: Monitor competition and rely on the right shipping method
+Tip: Monitor competition and choose the right shipping method

-If the minimum requirements are not met, the seller account “suffers” and Amazon feels compelled to restrict or even completely revoke the selling privileges.
+If the minimum requirements are not met, the seller account “suffers,” and Amazon feels compelled to restrict or even revoke the selling privileges.
 Thus, it is evident from the seller performance metric alone how important customer satisfaction is to Amazon.
-The customer service metrics included in the seller performance are also the most important for determining the Buy Box.
+The customer service metrics included in seller performance are also the most important for determining the Buy Box.

 • Rate of late deliveries